CloudNationHQ/az-cn-module-tf-vmss/README.md

 The [Makefile](Makefile) includes two distinct variations of tests.
 The first one is designed to validate different usage scenarios of the module.
 These tests are executed by specifying the TF_PATH environment variable, which determines the different usages located in the example directory.

-To run this test, use the command ```make test TF_PATH=simple```, and replace simple with the desired usage.
+To execute this test, input the command ```make test TF_PATH=simple```, substituting simple with the specific usage scenario you wish to test.

 The second variation is known as a extended test.
-This one performs additional checks and act as the default test for the module within the github workflow.
-It can be executed without specifying any additional parameters, using the command ```make test_extended```.
+This one performs additional checks and can be executed without specifying any parameters, using the command ```make test_extended```.

 Both are designed to be executed locally and are also integrated into the github workflow.